Boavizta/cloud-scanner/docs/src/tutorials/quickstart-docker.md

 - to map AWS credentials
 - to map SSL ca certificates
-- and more importantly to configure Rocket to listen to 0.0.0.0 instead of default127.0.0.1 (which is internal to the container.
+- and more importantly to configure Rocket to listen to 0.0.0.0 instead of default 127.0.0.1 (which is internal to the container.
 This is done with the extra variable: `ROCKET_ADDRESS=0.0.0.0`

 Alternatively you may build and use a local docker image, See [build a local docker image](../how-to/docker-guide.md#build-a-local-docker-image)